plomgrading/plom/plom/db/notesOnDB.md

 * TPage - this corresponds to a test-page.
 To be more precise, a page we'd get when giving physical test-papers to students which we then scan.
 Very structured.
 As opposed to homework.
 It points to an image and knows its test-number, page-number and some other stuff.

 * HWPage - this corresponds to a page of student-uploaded homework (when each question is uploaded separately).
 It knows which student it belongs to (and so via some look-ups) it knows which test-number, which question, but it doesn't actually have a well-defined page-number, rather it only knows its "order" within the submission.
 This is because one student's HW response to a given question might be 2 pages, and anothers might be 7.
 So it no longer makes sense to talk about page numbers like we do for "test pages".

+* EXPage - an extra page - primarily for tests.
+Functionally similar to HWPages - they have an "order" but not a page number.

 * LPage - these are "loose pages" - these correspond to (say) student uploaded homework when all questions are lumped together into a single file.
 It knows know which student they belong to and (via some look-ups) they know which test-number.
 They do not know which question, nor do they know a page.
 Instead they know their order within the submission. **note** these were previously "XPage"